1ftech/1ftech/README.md

-<h2 align="left">👋 Hello, I'm Iftekhar<br><br>Welcome to my GitHub repository!
-I'm a Data Enthusiast passionate about building scalable, data-driven systems and clean backend architectures.
-My expertise lies at the intersection of data engineering, cloud automation, and backend development.</h2>
+<h3 align="left">Hi 👋! <br>My name is Iftekhar and I'm a AI & Automation Enthusiast, from Berlin, Germany.
+Additionally, I have a background in Artificial Intelligence, Machine Learning, and process Automation, I build intelligent systems that drive efficiency and innovation.
+I’m passionate about exploring the intersection of data, algorithms, and real-world applications—especially in deploying smart, scalable solutions.
+I am actively looking for open poistions.
+Feel free to rach out.</h3>

 ###